PowerShellOrg/DSC/README.md

 NOTE:

-There are two sets of MOF (Managed Object Framework) files generated in this process. �Each provider module has a MOF file defining a class representing the parameters to the functions in provider module.
+There are two sets of MOF (Managed Object Framework) files generated in this process.
+Each provider module has a MOF file defining a class representing the parameters to the functions in provider module.

-The second type of MOF file is created by running the configuration, with one generated per target node. �This MOF file is the serialization of the configuration defined in MOF format. �It references the MOF classes defined in the provider modules� schema files and contains the values supplied in the configuration associated to the appropriate parameters.
+The second type of MOF file is created by running the configuration, with one generated per target node.
+This MOF file is the serialization of the configuration defined in MOF format.
+It references the MOF classes defined in the provider modules schema files and contains the values supplied in the configuration associated to the appropriate parameters.

 The general flow of Resource Processing in DSC (from Configuration MOF to Desired State)

-When you run the configuration function, a MOF file for each node is generated. �This describes the state the machine should be in after processing the MOF file.
+When you run the configuration function, a MOF file for each node is generated.
+This describes the state the machine should be in after processing the MOF file.
 The generated configuration MOF will note the resources used and their host module (see below).

 For each resource defined, the DSC engine uses the classes defined in the MOF to marshal parameters to call the PowerShell DSC resource (which is basically a PowerShell module).

-The DSC engine calls Test-TargetResource with the parameters defined in the MOF file (as mapped in the schema MOF). �If Test-TargetResource returns $false, then Set-TargetResource is called with the same parameter set.
+The DSC engine calls Test-TargetResource with the parameters defined in the MOF file (as mapped in the schema MOF).
+If Test-TargetResource returns $false, then Set-TargetResource is called with the same parameter set.

 ###DSC Resources

 DSC Resources are nested in a module (which I'll call the host module).
 Resources are located in a subfolder in a host module called DscResources.
 One host module can contain zero or more DSC Resources.

 DSC Resources are modules as well, but by not being located directly on the PSModulePath, they won't clutter up your environment.

 ####Versioning